 George: Surely the blood will attract sharks if they’re in the sea.

-We absolutely can!
+We absolutely can go swimming on our period!
 In fact, while we’re on our periods we can do anything we would normally do when we aren’t menstruating, swimming is just the start.
 We might not necessarily feel like swimming if we’re doubled over in pain from stomach cramps, but other than our own willingness, there is nothing stopping us (not even sharks) from perfecting a swan dive or two.

 How long do tampons last in the vagina?